-Even though it will be difficult to leave your suite’s sumptuous, soulful furnishings, do tear yourself away to join us in the lounge for cocktail hour.
+Even though it will be difficult to leave your suite’s sumptuous, soulful furnishings, do tear yourself away to join us in the lounge for a pre-dinner beverage.

 Fogo Island Inn's culinary team will serve up a decadent menu featuring a special guest – the heart and soul of Newfoundland culinary tradition.
 Cod is the whitest of the white-fleshed fishes and virtually fat free – arguably the best fish in the world.